 That’s a real shame.
 I had a friend at school called Sandra – she was such a good friend but always had a stream of snot coming out her nose.
 It was lucky that I always carried a hankie.

-Those annoying beeps kick in and you abruptly end the call.
-You trudge off with your heart beating twice as fast than when you first stepped into the tall red box.
-You giggle to yourself as you think about the randomness of aunt Suzy.
-Just a quick simple call as made her day and provided her with enough gossip to last for the next five days!
+Those annoying beeps kick in and the call ends abruptly.
+He walks away with his heart beating twice as fast than when he first stepped into the tall red box.
+He giggles to himself whilst thinking about the randomness of Aunt Suzy.
+Just a quick simple call as made her day and provided her with enough gossip to last a few hours.